Search for resonant $WZ \rightarrow \ell\nu \ell^{\prime}\ell^{\prime}$ production in proton$-$proton collisions at $\mathbf{\sqrt{s} = 13}$ TeV with the ATLAS detector: Object reconstruction and identification

 Electron and muon candidates are required to originate from the primary vertex.
 The primary vertex is defined, using tracks with $\pt > $500~MeV, as the vertex candidate with the highest $\sum \pt ^2$ of its associated tracks.
 The transverse impact parameter of the track ($d_{0}$) is calculated relative to the beam line.
-For all four lepton categories, the longitudinal impact parameter, $z_0$ (the difference between the value of $z$ at the point of the track where $d_0$ is defined and the longitudinal position of the primary vertex), is required to satisfy $|z_0 \cdot \mathrm{sin}\theta|<$0.5~mm.
-Furthermore, for the \emph{Loose}, \emph{Tight Z} and \emph{Tight W} leptons the significance of the transverse impact parameter of the track, $|d_{0}/\sigma_{d_0}|$, must be smaller than 3.0 for muons and less than 5.0 for electrons.
+For all four lepton categories, the longitudinal impact parameter, $z_0$ (the difference between the value of $z$ at the point of the track where $d_0$ is defined and the longitudinal position of the primary vertex), is required to satisfy $|z_0 \cdot \mathrm{sin}\theta|<$0.5~mm, where $\theta$ is the polar angle of the track momentum at the reference point.
+Furthermore, for the \emph{Loose}, \emph{Tight Z} and \emph{Tight W} leptons the significance of the transverse impact parameter of the track, $|d_{0}/\sigma_{d_0}|$, where $\sigma_{d_0}$ stands for the resolution of $d_{0}$, must be smaller than 3.0 for muons and less than 5.0 for electrons.

 Jets are based on particle-flow objects built from noise-suppressed positive-energy topological clusters of cells in the calorimeter and reconstructed tracks~\cite{PERF-2015-09}.
 The anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Fastjet} with a radius parameter of $R=$~0.4 is used.
 For jets, the main backgrounds are either beam-induced, due to proton collisions upstream of the interaction point, from cosmic-ray showers or highly coherent calorimeter noise.
 These jets are considered `unclean' and nearly all are rejected by applying a set of quality criteria.
 Furthermore, to mitigate contamination from the \pileup, a jet vertex tagger~\cite{PERF-2014-03,ATLAS-CONF-2014-018}, using information about tracks associated with the primary vertex and \pileup vertices, is applied to jets with $\pt < 60~\GeV$ and $|\eta|<2.4$.
 In the forward region, \pileup jet tagging that exploits jet shapes and topological jet correlations in \pileup interactions is applied to jets with $\pt < 120~\GeV$ and $2.5<|\eta|<4.5$~\cite{ATLAS-CONF-2014-018}.